What is Edge Computing?

 - Self driving cars: To ensure road safety, autonomous cars need to make decisions in real time without having to wait for instructions from a server.

 - Manufacturing: Edge computing allows the use of technologies like environmental sensors.
-It also enables the user to monitor and utilise analytics to find production errors and improve product quality.
+It also enables the user to monitor and utilize analytics to find production errors and improve product quality.

 Ambitions for 2022